At this time it seems essential to work on our Ways of Being Together

 Ways of Being Together was nominated for a Wales Theatre Award 2018.

-As associate artist of Chinese Arts Now Jo and her team are in the process of creating Ways of Being Together for CAN Festival 2020.
-Jo is committed to working with a diverse cast bringing difference to the stage.
+As associate artist of Chinese Arts Now Jo and her team Re-created Ways of Being Together for CAN Festival 2020.
+Jo is committed to working with a diverse team, bringing difference to the stage and behind the scenes.